eye3/nkit4nodejs/README.md

 - "trim": Trim out whitespaces at the beginning and at ending of strings.
    Boolean. true or false.
 Default is false.
 - "white_spaces": Characters which are must be considered as white spaces.
    String.
-Default - "\t\n\r ", i.e. tab,
+Default - "\t\n\r ", i.e. tab, new line, carriage return and space.
-new line, carriage return and space.
+- "true_variants": Custom array of strings, which will be treated as 'true' when parsed with boolean sub-mapping.
+Default ["True", "true", "Yes", "yes"]

-### 'attrkey' option
+- "false_variants": Custom array of strings, which will be treated as 'false' when parsed with boolean sub-mapping.
+Default ["False", "false", "No", "no"]

-If defined, this option cause nkit4nodejs module to collect all element attributes for all object-mappings (if corresponding elements has attributes, of course).
+- "attrkey": If defined, this option cause nkit4nodejs module to collect all element attributes for all object-mappings (if corresponding elements has attributes, of course).

-Example:
+Example for 'attrkey' usage:

 ```javascript
 var nkit = require('nkit4nodejs');